CSGuides/grad-job-guide/_jobs/general.md

   we've received suggests that this can be very rewarding, and "right out of school" is not a bad time to try it.

-- **Non-U.S. U.S.-Like Research Academia**: This includes institutions like McGill, Toronto, Waterloo, and UBC in Canada; EPFL in Switzerland; University College London in the UK; and lesser-known places like
+- **Non-US US-Like Research Academia**: This includes institutions like McGill, Toronto, Waterloo, and UBC in Canada; EPFL in Switzerland; University College London in the UK;
+  KTH Royal Institute of Technology in Sweden; and lesser-known places like
   John Cabot University in Italy.
-These schools operate similarly to U.S. universities with respect to tenure and typically conduct classes in English.
-However, U.S. applicants are sometimes not taken as seriously, as they often decline job offers when given.
+These schools operate similarly to US universities with respect to tenure and typically conduct classes in English.
+However, US applicants are sometimes not taken as seriously, as they often decline job offers when given.
   Apply to these positions only if you are serious about them, to avoid making the process harder for others.
   <!--The trick here is that they tend not to take US applicants seriously.
 US
   applicants typically tend (for whatever reason -- picking the known over the unknown, staying close to family, trying to use such places as safety schools,